maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+## Version 1.7.5:
+ * Added support for the [OpenSea Deletion](#deletion) tool.
+ * Minor fixes about the listing part.

+<details>
+  <summary>Earlier versions.</summary>

-## Version 1.7.4:
+### Version 1.7.4:
  * Correction of the listing in loop after a failure.
  * Correction of an incorrect file for the generated listing file.
  * Minor corrections and modifications.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.7.3:
  * Added support for a new [reCAPTCHA ~solver~ bypasser](#recaptcha-bypasser) exploit.